-With the holidays quickly approaching and to-do lists growing longer, perhaps you may be feeling a bit frazzled.
+With your to-do lists growing longer, perhaps you may be feeling a bit frazzled.
 Making it worse, stress has a way of making you, well, more stressed.
-By taking a little bit of time to care for yourself during the busy holidays, can make all the difference in how you navigate through the next month.
+By taking a little bit of time to care for yourself during your busy and safe holidays, can make all the difference in how you navigate through the next month.

 This extra anxiety and tension can cause stress hormones to enter your blood stream.
 If the source of stress goes away, the chemical levels will subside.
 But if your body is constantly reacting to stress, it can put you at risk with real health dangers, including increased heart rate and high blood pressure.
 Stress can zap your energy, make you feel restless, irritable and discontent, and increase your susceptibility to illness or disease.